 The strain to perform may be so high in motivating the athletes to use the performance-enhancing drugs to keep up on their game.
 Additionally, because the athletes are always getting injuries, they may get prone to the use of prescription painkillers that help them to manage pain and injuries.
 The continual use of such prescription painkillers for the treatment of chronic pain may lead to over-dependence hence becoming an addiction.

 Drugs that get commonly used by Athletes

-Although some of the athletes may get addicted to the alcohol and other drugs widely used by people, they tend to use the performance-enhancing medicines frequently.
+Although some of the athletes may get addicted to the alcohol and some have to go through meth withdrawal treatment, they tend to use the performance-enhancing medicines frequently.
 These types of performance-enhancing drugs are known as ergogenic blends.
 And they do include stimulants, anabolic-androgenic steroids and erythropoietin.